bartificer/programming-by-stealth/docs/pbs31.md

 }
 ```

 That code just doesn’t make sense – it’s definitely a bad smell!
-I’d argue that the following code snippet makes a lot more sense, and makes for much more readable code:
+I’d argue that the following code snippet makes a lot more sense and makes for much more readable code:

 ```javascript
 var testYear = 1900;